go-jet/jet/README.md

 Generating enum model files...
 Done
 ```
-As jet command output suggest, jet will:
+As command output suggest, Jet will:
-- connect to postgres database and retrieve information about the tables and enums of `dvds` schema
+- connect to postgres database and retrieve information about the _tables_ and _enums_ of `dvds` schema
 - delete everything in destination folder `./gen`,
 - and finally generate sql builder and model Go files for each schema tables and enums into destination folder `./gen`.